Opus Dei: Controversy

 Critics assert that Escrivá and the organization supported radical right-wing governments, such as those of Franco, Augusto Pinochet and Alberto Fujimori of Peru during the 1990s.
 Both Pinochet's and Fujimori's ministries and prominent supporters allegedly included members of Opus Dei.
 Likewise, among Opus Dei members, there were also strong detractors of Franco, such as Antonio Fontán.
 There have also been allegations that Escrivá expressed sympathy for Adolf Hitler.
 One former Opus Dei priest, Vladimir Felzmann, who has become a vocal Opus Dei critic, says that Escrivá once remarked that Hitler had been "badly treated" by the world and he further declared that "Hitler couldn't have been such a bad person.
 He couldn't have killed six million [Jews].
 It couldn't have been more than four million."
 Opus Dei has also been accused of elitism through targeting of "the intellectual elite, the well-to-do, and the socially prominent".

 As members of Opus Dei are Catholics, Opus Dei has been subjected to the same criticisms targeted to Catholicism in general.
 For example, Opus Dei's position has been "to oppose sexual freedoms and promote conservative morals," according to an investigative report produced by Catholics for Choice, a group that dissents from many church teachings, notably abortion.
 The report further cites a study from sociologist Marco Burgos alleging Opus Dei interference in sex education programs in Honduras that contradict the Catholic faith.

 Between 1950 and 1980, as many as 300,000 illegal adoptions occurred in Spain in a scandal known as the lost children of Francoism.
 Many Catholic clergy and religious sisters at church-sponsored hospitals or other charitable organizations in Spain are alleged to have been involved, including members of Opus Dei.
 The Opus Dei organisation has been described as a "Holy Mafia" or "Santa Mafia" in the 1970s due to alleged "inscrutable business practices".
 After conducting a critical study of Opus Dei, Catholic journalist John L. Allen Jr. concluded that Opus Dei should (1) be more transparent, (2) collaborate with members of religious institutes, and (3) encourage its members to air out in public their criticisms of the institution.

-An article published by the Financial Times in March 2024 accused Opus Dei of practices akin to modern slavery.
-The piece draws on testimony from 16 women who served as numerary assistants over several decades in several countries.
-They report having been "coerced into domestic servitude ... through a rigid system of psychological control".
+In 2024, articles in Financial Times and El Pais accused Opus Dei of practices akin to modern slavery.
+They draw on testimony from women who served as numerary assistants over several decades in several countries.
+FT reported that they were "coerced into domestic servitude ... through a rigid system of psychological control".
+In the same year, journalist Gareth Gore wrote a book alleging that Opus Dei fostered secrecy, abusive internal practices, political influence, and exploitative treatment of some members.